Italian Easter Bread (Pane di Pasqua)

 Serving Suggestions

-If you want to make your presentation for this bread a little “extra” try serving it with a delicious Italian Pastry Cream, Italian Chocolate Pastry Cream (Crema Pasticcera), or Best Italian Pistachio Cream.
+If you want to make this bread’s presentation a little “extra,” try serving it with a delicious Italian Pastry Cream, Italian Chocolate Pastry Cream (Crema Pasticcera), or Best Italian Pistachio Cream.

 More delicious recipes for you: